 \arraystretch{1.5}

-Table \ref{magneticaniso} lists the $K_u$, $M_s$, and $T_{\rm C}$ and their comparison with experimental values. $K_u$ is positively correlated with $U$.
-The experimental $K_u$ is of 4.5 MJ/m$^3$\cite{Sagawa} at 300 K, which corresponds to the computed value for $U\sim 4$ eV. $T_{\rm C}$ is computed with static Green's function (GF) as implemented in \gls{asa} in the \gls{lda}\cite{LDA} for the exchange-correlation functional in \gls{lmto} program\cite{PASHOV2020107065, Schilfgaarde99}.
-The pair exchange interaction $J_{RR^{'}}$ between magnetic ions between $R$ and $R^{'}$ site is computed from Lichtenstein formula\cite{Liechtenstein87} form which $T_{\rm C}$ is estimated.
-The calculated Weiss mean-field theory\cite{WeissMF} value 718.1 K is larger than the experiment, which is expected in the \gls{mfa}.
-According to a spin-waves theory by Tyablikov\cite{tiablikov2013methods}, the \gls{rpa} corrects the value, bringing it down to 539.1 K. The experimental value lies within the \gls{mfa} and \gls{rpa} limits.
+Table~\ref{magneticaniso} lists $K_u$, $M_s$, $T_{\rm C}$, and their comparison with experimental values. $K_u$ is positively correlated with $U$.
+The experimental $K_u$ is 4.5 MJ/m$^3$\cite{Sagawa} at 300 K, which corresponds to the computed value for $U\sim 4$ eV. $T_{\rm C}$ is computed with the static Green's function (GF) as implemented in \gls{asa} in the \gls{lda}\cite{LDA} for the exchange-correlation functional in the \gls{lmto} program\cite{PASHOV2020107065, Schilfgaarde99}.
+The pair exchange interaction $J_{RR^{'}}$ between magnetic $R$ and $R^{'}$ ions is computed using the Lichtenstein formula\cite{Liechtenstein87}, from which $T_{\rm C}$ is estimated.
+The calculated Weiss mean-field theory\cite{WeissMF} value of 718.1 K is larger than the experimental value, which is expected in the \gls{mfa}.
+According to a spin-wave theory by Tyablikov\cite{tiablikov2013methods}, the \gls{rpa} corrects the value, bringing it down to 539.1 K. The experimental value lies within the \gls{mfa} and \gls{rpa} limits.